ESikich/DailyExperiments/ThawMaster/README.md

 ## Conclusion

 ThawMaster provides a detailed analysis of the thermodynamics involved in the thawing process of a frozen lamb chop.
-While the computations are conducted with an iron cube for simplicity and ease of computation, the principles and methodologies can be applied
+While the computations are conducted with a rectangle for simplicity and ease of computation, the principles and methodologies can be applied to other shapes if desired.